RoBOPPics/BB/_pages/app-man-community.md

 Tap the title box at the top of the page and enter the title of Story.

-Press enter.
-And you will be presented with the Story Entry form.
+Press enter, and you will be presented with the Story Posting form.

 ![StoryPosting Image](../assets/images/StoryPosting_500.jpg){: width="300" .align-center }